threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ?>
 ```

-Use one of above function to trigger, for example filesize()
+You can use one of the functions mentioned above to trigger it — for example, filesize()

 PHP8: